cartermp/dnx-apps/app-using-dnx/Writeup.md

 ## How do I target both .NET Core and .NET Framework?

-You may need a library to work on .NET Core *and* older versions of the .NET Framework.
+You may need a library to work on .NET Core *and* .NET Framework 4.0 or older.
 You may also need to use specific libraries available in .NET 4.5 which are unavailble in .NET Core (such as `SYSTEM.FIXME.SOON`).
 For these scenarios, you will need to specifically target the versions of .NET Framework you support.

 This is done by adding relevant Target Framework Moniker, such as `net45` to your `project.json` file.
 Below is a sample `project.json` file which targets .NET 4.0, .NET 4.5, and .NET Core.